2026 Contest Categories

 About School Stars

 School Stars is a global contest aimed to celebrate how schools promote Sora.
-For 2025’s contest, we’re looking for how your school has promoted Sora in the 2024/2025 school year (July 2024 – Time of entry).
+For 2026’s contest, we’re looking for how your school has promoted Sora in the 2025/2026 school year (July 2025 – Time of entry).
 Past entries have included videos, visual displays, bulletin boards, social media campaigns, and student-created projects.
-We think anything you do to promote Sora is awesome and we can’t wait to see what you snap and share for this year’s entries.
-See official rules
+We think anything you do to promote Sora is awesome and we can’t wait to see how your school has entered its reading era in Sora.

 Our prizes will be announced in early 2023.
 Stay tuned!